-Our mission is to save the future for single-parent families in need by giving them the gift of transportation.
+Our mission is to save the future for single-parent families in need by giving them the miracle of transportation.

 Without transportation, a family can’t “be there” for school, work, groceries, emergencies, health care, child sports and recitals, play, celebrations, and more.
 With generous donations of time, cars, and money, we can, together, “be there” for these families, so they can “be there” for life.